-[LK] We examined all documents in runs 1, 2 and 5 up to rank 10 for relevance.
+We examined all documents in runs 1, 2, 3, 5 and 6 from Tasks 3a and 3b up to rank 10 for relevance.
 The two major evaluation metrics are therefore metrics at a cut-off of up to 10 documents, i.e. P@5, P@10, NDCG@5, and NDCG@10.
 In addition, we considered MAP as an evaluation metric, but we are aware that MAP is unreliable because only the top ten documents have been assessed.
 Nevertheless, we wanted to report a measure covering the full set of up to 1000 retrieved documents.
 We also report the number of relevant and retrieved documents in the top 1000 results as a more recall-oriented measure.

-Performance metrics are computed with the standard $trec_eval$ tool16 using the following options:
+Performance metrics are computed with the standard trec_eval tool16 using the following commands:

-- trec_eval -c -M1000 - trec_eval -c -M1000 -m ndcg_cut
+- -c -M1000 qrels.clef2014.test.bin.txt runName - -c -M1000 -m ndcg_cut qrels.clef2014.test.graded.txt runName

-We are aware that the performance metrics for other runs might be unreliable compared to that of runs 1, 2, and 5.
+We are aware that the performance metrics for other runs might be unreliable compared to that of runs 1, 2, 3, 5 and 6.
 However, this situation is common for IR lab evaluations, where additional experiments on an existing data set typically do not include re-assessment of documents previously not retrieved or relevance assessment of additional documents.